 - Melissa Thompson: “Teacher as Student: Developing Empathy in an Online Pedagogical Course”

 Attendees may also have heard Ovita Williams’ name throughout the conference.
-Williams, an associate director of field education at CSSW, is a new co-author for the CSWE-produced book, Learning to Teach, Teaching to Learn: A Guide for Social Work Field Education.
+Williams, an associate director of Practicum Learning at CSSW, is a new co-author for the CSWE-produced book, Learning to Teach, Teaching to Learn: A Guide for Social Work Practicum Learning.
 She and the other three authors—Carmen Ortiz Hendricks, Jeanne Bertrand Finch, and Cheryl Franks—made substantial revisions for the book’s third edition, which came out earlier this year.
 When you see what has been changed, it is immediately clear why Williams, who was active in developing CSSW’s Power, Race, Oppression and Privilege (PROP) curriculum, was brought on board.
-Although the book maintains its original mission of supporting field instructors in their task of educating students, it introduces, for the first time, “a justice-based framework for field education that centers challenging dialogues on diversity-related content in supervision as a foundation to undoing racism and oppressive practices.”
+Although the book maintains its original mission of supporting field instructors in their task of educating students, it introduces, for the first time, “a justice-based framework for Practicum Learning that centers challenging dialogues on diversity-related content in supervision as a foundation to undoing racism and oppressive practices.”